-HOME INSPECTOR ETHICS & PROFESSIONAL STANDARDS
+ETHICS & PROFESSIONAL STANDARDS

-Key components of the NHICC National Certification Program are the 'ethics and professional standards'.
+Key mechanisms of the NHICC National Certification Program are the 'ethics and professional standards'.

 Ethics and professional standards provide the public with assurance that individuals who are within a NHICC National Certification Program will abide by a set of rules and be governed by standards of practice that are enforceable.
 This component of national certification is part of the ISO Standards criteria for Certification Bodies.

-The NHICC endorses the ASHI Code of Ethics and Standard of Practice (including ANIEB) for the occupation as the minimum performance standards for Candidates to National Home Inspectors.
+The NHICC endorses the ASHI, CAHPI & AIBQ Code of Ethics and Standard of Practice for the HPI occupation as the minimum performance standards for all Candidates and National Home Inspectors.
+Optionally the CSA Home Inspection Standards are accepted.

 Ethics and professional practice provides the public with assurance that the individual within the NHICC National Program will abide by a set of rules and governed by standards of practice.

-THE NATIONAL HOME INSPECTOR CERTIFICATION COUNCIL
+NATIONAL HOME INSPECTOR CERTIFICATION COUNCIL